 What Is a Service Mesh?

 A service mesh provides an array of network proxies alongside containers.
 Each proxy serves as a gateway to each interaction that occurs, both between containers and between clusters.
 The proxy accepts the connection and spreads the load across the service mesh.
 Therefore, the concept of a “mesh” looks like an illustration of the many connections because they create a woven effect.

 A central controller, together with the container orchestration platform like Kubernetes provides application services for the containerized applications.
 While the service traffic flows directly between proxies, the control plane knows about each interaction.
-The controller delivers access control policies and collects performance metrics.
-The controller also integrates with platforms like Kubernetes and Mesos, which are open-source systems for automating the deployment and management of containerized applications.
+The controller tells the proxies to implement access control and collects performance metrics.

 How Does a Service Mesh Work?